dnigh45/parkerdjphase3project/README.md

 ## Bottom Line

-Through the proper setting and thoughtful allocation of lot real estate, profits can be maximized when developing in the Seattle Metro.
+Through the informing opinions, getting doctors onboard with recommendations, and targetting age groups < 40 years old municipalities will be able to increase the portion of their population that seeks the seasonal flu vaccine.

 ## Data Preparation

 At the outset, the data was not in a usable state and preliminary cleaning needed to be performed.
 Some of the data was unusable due to missing values.
 These categories were:
+* employment_occupation
+* employment_industry
-*
+* health_insurance
 Additional data manipulation was done via a ColumnTransformer within our pipeline.
 * Categorical and Numeric data was imputed
 * Categorical data was oridinally encoded to be usealbe